WingSpan Agent Scanner

 Advanced Options

-- Skip Ping Discovery -- Treat all targets as online without first pinging them.
-Useful when ICMP is blocked by firewalls.
+- Skip Ping Discovery -- Treat all targets as online.
+Use when ICMP is blocked.

-- Service Name Detection -- Enabled by default.
-Probes open ports to determine the running service.
+- Service Name Detection -- Probe open ports for service identification.
+Enabled by default.

-- OS Version Detection -- Uses TCP/IP stack fingerprinting to identify the target's operating system.
+- OS Version Detection -- TCP/IP stack fingerprinting.

-- Host Exclusions -- A list of IP addresses or ranges to skip during the scan, even if they fall within the network CIDR.
+- Host Exclusions -- IPs or ranges to skip within the network CIDR.

-- Custom Port Range -- Override the default port selection with a specific list or range.
+- Custom Port Range -- Override default port selection.

 Workflow